 Wood Processing Systems Segment.
-The gross profit margin at the Wood Processing Systems segment increased to 35.4% in 2014, which included a full year of activity, compared to 20.0% in 2013, which included approximately two months of activity.
+The gross profit margin at the Wood Processing Systems segment increased to 35.4% in 2014, which included a full year of activity, compared to 20.0% in 2013, which included approximately two months of activity, following the acquisition of this business in 2013.
 The gross profit margin in both periods was reduced by amortization expense associated with acquired profit in inventory totaling \$2.1 million and \$1.1 million in 2014 and 2013, respectively.
 This expense had the effect of lowering the gross profit margin by 5.1 percentage points and 24.5 percentage points in 2014 and 2013, respectively.